 When my daughter was struggling with writing and spelling, the TLC teachers were knowledgeable and resourceful.
 They helped us put into place the supports needed for our child to succeed.

 – TLC Parent

 Our low student/teacher ratio gives students the opportunity to excel academically.
-Academic lessons are held in small groups, and students are continually supported by direct, individual instruction.
+Academic lessons in language arts and math are held in small groups, and students are continually supported by direct, individual instruction.

 I like that I know all of my students on an individual basis.
 I know what to expect from them in almost any situation… whether we are in a math lesson or on a field study.
 Because our class size is limited, I get to know their parents well, too, which is something I’ve come to count on!

 – Ms. Mitzi

 Because we are a small community, families get to know each other through various events, such as morning parent socials, Authors’ Parties, holiday celebrations, and the all-school musical.